Ivanclj/Smile/README.md

 Help users to find out whether they need treatment for mental health problems by taking their input on a series of survey question and predict outcome for the user.
 It would also provides a report on what are the factors impact the user's result

 **Success criteria**:
-	1. Machine Learning metric: The model would be evaluated on misclassification rate of whether predicted the correct outcome out of 5 possible outcomes.
+	1. Machine Learning metric: The model would be evaluated on misclassification rate of whether predicted the correct outcome.
 A misclassification rate of 10% or lower denotes success
 	2. Business metric: A Click through rate of 70% to see the detailed report from the user end and a MAU of 1,000 would denote success
  ## Project Planning